Cocompact unfolding trees: Introduction

 and of course $o(p,pe):=p$ and $t(p,pe):=pe$.
-We can see when two graphs produce isomorphic unfolding trees by defining non-edge-collapsing(n.e.c.) graph equivalence relation \begin{defn} A graph equivalence relation $\sim$ on the graph $G$ is a relation s.t. for any two vertices $v,w\in VG$ there exists bijections
+If we change the root of an unfolding tree to some path $p$ we will change the name of the edge $(q,qe)$ to $(qe,q)$ in $\mathcal{T}(G,R)^p$, for any path $q\preceq p$ and any $e\in o^{-1}(T(q))$, s.t. $qe\preceq p$ as well, this reflects that in the new tree the origin and terminus of these edges are swapped .We can show when two graphs produce isomorphic unfolding trees by defining non-edge-collapsing(n.e.c.) graph equivalence relation \begin{defn} A graph equivalence relation $\sim$ on the graph $G$ is a non-edge collapsing relation if for any two vertices $v,w\in VG$ there exists bijections

 s.t. for any $e,f\in EG$

 \end{defn} Two graphs have the same unfolding trees if we can reduce them to the same graph via quotienting over a n.e.c. relation \begin{lemma}{\cite{gorazd2023classification}*{Theorem 1, Lemma 4}} For any two rooted graphs $(G,R), (H,S)$ we have